 + My original insect art features real butterflies, beetles and other insects, created and produced with the discriminating client in mind.

 + Each Insectism art-piece is created one-at-a-time and never mass-produced.
 Therefore, some variations and dissimilarities between what our clients receive and the photographed artwork presented on our website should be expected.

 + You will be purchasing insect and butterfly art that is created and made in the USA.

-+ Our shadowbox frames have a modern, opulent depth of 2.5" and are built from scratch right here in the USA of solid wood.
++ My shadowbox frames have a modern, opulent depth of 2.5" and are built from scratch right here in the USA of solid pine.

-+ UV filtering, museum-grade glass is utilized to protect insect specimens within our frames.
++ UV filtering, museum-grade glass is utilized to protect insect specimens within my frames.

-+ We use only museum-quality acid-free mat borders and backings.
++ I use only museum-quality acid-free mat borders and backings.

-+ Our specimens are obtained from nature and therefore imperfections such as spots, small tears and asymmetries are natural and shall not be considered defects.
++ My specimens are obtained from nature and therefore imperfections such as spots, small tears and asymmetries are natural and shall not be considered defects.

-+ While we try our best to depict the actual colors of our butterflies and other insects on our website, please note that colors may appear a bit differently from one computer screen to another.
++ While I try my best to depict the actual colors of our butterflies and other insects on our website, please note that colors may appear a bit differently from one computer screen to another.
 Insect specimen(s) you receive will not be identical in color, shade or size as those pictured on Insectism.com

-+ If you have any questions or concerns in regards to our butterflies, beetles and other original Insectism insect artworks, please do not hesitate to send us an email: email@example.com
++ If you have any questions or concerns in regards to our butterflies, beetles and other original Insectism insect artworks, please do not hesitate to send me an email: email@example.com

 Furthermore, by keeping these beautiful insects front-and-center in the public eye as an art form contributes to people's desire to help preserve their habitat -especially while we remind them in our art of how important it is to do so.